 J.S.D.
 Graduation Requirements

-The supervisor will submit a substantive report on the dissertation, including the determination of a grade from a slate ranging from summa cum laude (highest honors), to magna cum laude (high honors), to cum laude (honors), to rite (pass), and fail.
-A second opinion, including a grade, will then be provided by another qualified faculty as determined by the Director of the Intercultural Human Rights Program.
-The average of the two grades is carried over into the rigorosum.
-The rigorosum is a one-hour defense of the thesis before a committee of three qualifying faculty.
+First Evaluation: The supervisor will submit a substantive report on the dissertation, including the determination of a grade from a slate ranging from summa cum laude (highest honors), to magna cum laude (high honors), to cum laude (honors), to rite (pass), and insufficienter (fail).
+Upon completion of the review, the supervisor will forward his/her evaluation and the dissertation to the Director of the J.S.D.
+Program in Intercultural Human Rights.

+Rigorosum: Upon receipt of the second opinion, and both evaluators agreeing that the thesis merits at least a passing grade, the J.S.D.
+Committee will schedule a rigorosum.
+The rigorosum is about one-hour defense of the thesis before a committee of three qualifying faculty.
 In this defense, not just issues pertaining to the topic of the dissertation, but all issues relating to the field of human rights law and policy constitute legitimate subject-matters of questioning.
-The rigorosum may break the tie if the average of the two grades for the dissertation lies between two grades, or it may raise or lower the grade by one grade if the two grades resulting from the dissertation review coincide.
+The rigorosum committee, in its discretion, may extend the time of questioning beyond one hour.
+The rigorosum committee will determine the rigorosum grade from the range of summa cum laude to insufficienter.

 The grades of the first and the second evaluator as well as the rigorosum must all be rite (pass) or above.
 They each count one-third toward the final grade, i.e. the grades of each of the three parts of the evaluation will be added up and divided by three to arrive at the final grade for the J.S.D. degree.
 To facilitate this count, the J.S.D. grades are given the following numerical values:

 summa cum laude = 5.0 (denoting an exceptional academic performance)

 magna cum laude = 4.0 (denoting a very good performance)

 cum laude = 3.0 (denoting an above average performance)